 In Jesus’ words, they are like angels but are not actually angels.
 They are in spirit, and will not marry and have children like regular inhabitants of the Millennial Kingdom.
 The saints govern the earth and are the kings and priests of it.
 Secondly, the following quotes may favor the concept of being in spirit in the kingdom of God: Rom 14:17 for the Kingdom of God is not eating and drinking, but righteousness, peace, and joy in the Holy Spirit.
 1 Cor 6:13 Foods for the belly, and the belly for foods, but God will bring to nothing both it and them.
 But the body is not for sexual immorality, but for the Lord; and the Lord for the body.

 The inhabitants of the Millennial Kingdom are flesh and blood; they eat and drink, have children and die in old age.
-They are, therefore flesh and blood, unlike their king Jesus Christ and the saints who are in spiritual body.
+They are, therefore flesh and blood, unlike their king Jesus Christ and the saints who are in the spiritual body.
 Those in a spiritual body do not need to be fed!
-The final kingdom of God will come after the Millennial Kingdom and after the last judgement has been enforced.
+The final kingdom of God will come after the Millennial Kingdom and after the last judgment has been enforced.

 The Kingdom of God is thus a government led by Jesus and the Saints of the first resurrection.
 Now I say this, brothers, that flesh and blood can’t inherit the Kingdom of God; neither does corruption inherit incorruption.
 (1 Cor 15:50). – One must be reborn to see the Kingdom of God and to enter it.
 John 3:3 says: Jesus replied to him: Truly, truly I tell you, unless a person is born from above [Or born again] he cannot see the kingdom of God.
 Rev 5:9-10 They sang a new song, saying: You are worthy to take the book, and to open its seals: For you were killed, and bought us for God with your blood, out of every tribe, language, people, and nation, 10 And made them kings and priests to our God, And they reign on earth. – On earth or over the earth?
 Preposition “epi” is generally translated “on” (as on the throne – ἐπὶ θρόνου epi thronou) but some Bibble translations translate this phrase “over earth” and not “upon earth”.
-On earth means that the administration is located on earth and over earth allowes the administration to be in heaven.
+On earth means that the administration is located on earth and over earth says the administration can be in heaven.

 1 Cor 15:27 For, he put all things in subjection under his feet.
 But when he says, “All things are put in subjection,” it is evident that he is excepted who subjected all things to him.
 28 When all things have been subjected to him, then the Son will also himself be subjected to him who subjected all things to him, that God may be all in all.